 This webpage includes any updates made during the semester.

 Students: The following statements provide students with information about university policy and procedures relevant to courses.
 Please become familiar with this guidance.

-The following statements provide students with information about university policy and procedures relevant to courses.
-Please include in the syllabus these currently required and recommended university statements, which also are found in the Syllabus Template.
+Instructors: Please include in the syllabus these currently required and recommended university statements, which also are found in the Syllabus Template (updated May 2023).

 In the event of an announced campus closure or emergency, it may be necessary for the university to suspend normal operations.
 During this time, the university may opt to continue instruction through online or alternative modes of delivery.
 Each student is responsible to monitor the USI homepage at www.USI.edu and their USI email for important general information and instructions regarding classes.
 Please also view the guidance on emergency procedures and information.